silx-kit/silx/doc/source/install.rst

     This installs silx without the optional dependencies.

-To install Linux on Debian, you should probably use the solution presented in `Installing a Debian package`_.
+To install silx on Debian, you should probably use the solution presented in `Installing a Debian package`_.
 This method requires sudo privileges, but has the benefit of installing dependencies in a simple way.